Lisa Jardine: Awards and honours

 Jardine held honorary doctorates of Letters from the University of St Andrews, Sheffield Hallam University and the Open University, and an honorary doctorate of Science from the University of Aberdeen.

 In November 2011, she was made an Honorary Bencher of the Honourable Society of the Middle Temple.
 She was awarded the Francis Bacon Award in the History of Science by the California Institute of Technology in 2012, and collected the Bacon Medal for this award at the annual History of Science Society meeting in San Diego in September 2012.

 In November 2012 she received the British Academy President's Medal.
 In 2013–2014 she served as President of the British Science Association, which in 2012 made her an Honorary Fellow.

 Death

-Jardine died of cancer on 25 October 2015, aged 71, and her ashes were buried next to those of her parents, in the west side of Highgate Cemetery.
+Jardine died of cancer on 25 October 2015, aged 71, and her ashes were buried next to those of her parents, in the west side of Highgate Cemetery in north London.
 In the tributes which followed, she was remembered for her commitment to her students, and "her deep empathy for outsiders of all kinds—rebels, misfits and migrants."

-In 2017, she featured in a conference, London's Women Historians, held at the Institute of Historical Research.
+In 2017, she was featured in a conference, London's Women Historians, held at the Institute of Historical Research.